 What should you post on Social Media?

-Your Social Media content should be used as a free way of promoting your products or services, building your brand awareness and increase engagement with your customers to encourage their loyalty.
+Your Social Media content should be used as a free way of promoting your products or services, building your brand awareness and increasing engagement with your customers to encourage their loyalty.

 There is a delicate balance between using these platforms to sell your products and services and genuinely having a fun, ‘social’ online community.